 Escrow Payment Definition

-Escrow payment can be said as a legal concept involving a financial arrangement in between three parties whereby a third party agrees to hold an asset or money on behalf of other two involved in a certain transaction at a given time and for the purpose of this arrangement, an escrow charges a certain sum of money as commission or fees and keeps the transaction secure by managing and fulfilling predetermined contractual obligations.
+Escrow payment is a legal concept involving a financial arrangement between three parties whereby a third party agrees to hold an asset or money on behalf of the other two involved in a particular transaction at a given time.
+For this arrangement, an escrow charges a certain sum of money as commission or fees and keeps the transaction secure by managing and fulfilling predetermined contractual obligations.

 Types of Escrow Payment

-- Internet Escrow – Under this arrangement, a licensed independent third party agrees to keep the money for safeguarding the interest of both buyer and seller
+- Internet Escrow – Under this arrangement, a licensed independent third party agrees to keep the money to safeguard the interest of both buyer and seller.

-- Law Escrow – This type of arrangement is used to distribute funds from an announced cash settlement in an environmental enforcement action or class action.
+- Law Escrow – This arrangement is used to distribute funds from an announced cash settlement in an environmental enforcement action or class action suit.

-- Gambling – Under this type of escrow arrangement, parties who have gambled on a particular event handovers money to a third neutral party who makes payment after the occurring event as per the fixed terms and conditions.
+- Gambling – Under this type of escrow arrangement, parties who have gambled on a particular event hand money to a neutral third party who makes payment after the event as per the fixed terms and conditions.